betrusted-io/xous-core/services/pddb/README.md

 Howeve, you're probably looking to fix a PDDB bug, audit the code, or generally figure out what the hell is going on.
 This means you want to look at the PDDB as a "binary" and not a "library" -- something RustDoc can't help you with.
-As the issue above notes, the fallback is for you to consult the README file.
+As the issue above notes, the fallback is for you to consult this README file, and literally, read the source (or rather, the paragraphs of plaintext documentation we've embedded in the source files, waiting for the day when the rustdoc issue is fixed and these can be turned into something more user-friendly).